Sunday, Monday, Happy Days! Tuesday, Wednesday, Happy Days! Thursday, Friday, Happy Days! The weekend comes, My cycle hums, Ready to race to you!

 —Happy Days opening theme song

-A nostalgic ABC comedy series set in The Fifties, focusing on squeaky-clean Richie Cunningham, who constantly gets into trouble through circumstance, naivete or the bad influence of his friends, and is usually bailed out by his parents or the super-cool Fonz.
+A nostalgic ABC comedy series set in Milwaukee in The Fifties, focusing on squeaky-clean Richie Cunningham (Ron Howard), who constantly gets into trouble through circumstance, naivete or the bad influence of his friends, and is usually bailed out by his parents or the super-cool Fonz.
 It was a low-rated show early on, but soon became a smash hit and #1 series that ended up having a massive legacy, and enduring fame.
 Early episodes achieved a kind of brilliant self-parody, but the show went way longer than it should have, and was ultimately the inspiration for the phrase Jumping the Shark.Happy Days originated as an episode of the Genre AnthologyLove American Style but also drew both cast and conceptual elements from the movie American Graffiti.
 It likewise spun off several shows, the most successful of these being Laverne and Shirley and Mork and Mindy.Richie the Everyman was paired up with Those Two Guys Ralph Malph and Potsie, and most episodes surrounded their hijinks.
 The Fonz was a former street hoodlum-turned friendly character (a pastiche of '50s greasers), who gave street-smart advice and aided the boys whenever he could, while trying not to lose his tough-guy edge.
 Richie's parents, Howard and Marion, were classic '50s sitcom parents in the Father Knows Best mold, and he had a bratty little sister in Joanie.
 Later on, Chachi was introduced to the cast as Fonzie's cousin to skew the fanbase a bit younger.
 Eventually, by season eight (and one shark jump), Richie and Ralph had left the series, and Fonzie took over as the lead character.
 The focus also shifted to Joanie and Chachi as main characters, and started featuring many unpopular replacements and new characters, none of which had any lasting pop culture influence.
 It finally ended after ten long years with a Grand Finale of epic proportions: Joanie and Chachi got married, and Howard spoke to the audience as a clip of past events showed.Frequently parodied for being over-the-top, cutesy and having silly characters, it's also equally admired in pop culture for its iconic characters (Richie as the nice guy, Ralph as the jokester, Fonzie as the cool ladies' man, Howard and Marion as the ideal sitcom parents).
 Its influence in terms of character archetypes, tropes and catchphrases cannot be overstated.

 There was one episode where Fonzie did this by snapping fingers over the phone.